ONSdigital/census-worth-self-help/pipeline/TROUBLESHOOT.md

 # Logs

+If jobs are hanging without messages in the console, then the ATC logs on the web pod may give some clues / errors.

     kubectl get pods
     kubectl logs -f concourse-web-75d5dcbcd8-fgvtn | grep error

-Also view GKE logs in gcloud
+You can also view GKE logs in google cloud console.

 # Persistent Worker volumes